-It’s also worth focusing that content on content for existing networks and platforms to catch the eyes of the media – including bloggers and influencers – at trade events and shows.
+It’s also worth focusing that content on existing networks and platforms to catch the media’s attention – including bloggers and influencers – at trade events and shows.
 Media outreach is a great way to build strong relationships with the people who matter most.

 MoneySupermarket also got mentioned from numerous outlets a while back by creating an infographic based on data they collected hypothesising how much it would cost to be Batman in real life.

 Here are different ways to repurpose content to complement your outreach strategy: